Afsaneh-Karami/Neural-Networks-and-Deep-Learning/Convolutional Neural Network/README.md

  * Apply one filter defined by parameters W on a single slice (a_slice_prev) of the output activation of the previous layer.
 ![Convolution_schematic](https://user-images.githubusercontent.com/78735911/144041948-845be123-cbf2-46cd-ae65-cc1a4c3654a4.gif)

+3.3 - Convolutional Neural Networks - Forward Pass
+In the forward pass, you will take many filters and convolve them on the input.
+Each 'convolution' gives you a 2D matrix output.
+You will then stack these outputs to get a 3D volume: